THE JOHN AND HELEN APOSTLE ENTERPRISE LAB & INCUBATOR

 - Study Entrepreneurship with students from across the university

 - Work in cross-college teams on an innovative, entrepreneurial project

 - Each team will have up to $1,000 to apply to their project

-- Connect with guest speakers, mentors, and advisors from the Long Beach business community
+- Connect with guest speakers, mentors, and advisors from the Long Beach business and entrepreneurial community

 - Learn by applying knowledge to projects not just exams

-The Apostle Incubator (AI) provides access to a community of mentors and Entrepreneurs in Residence to guide entrepreneurs in the making through the business development process.
-Entrepreneurs will have the resources and knowledge to determine the viability or life span of their business ideas.
-The AI will cultivate entrepreneurs’ resilience, and test their persistence and drive.
-Additionally, mentors will help to provide a thorough understanding of the market the entrepreneurs are entering.
-Applying this knowledge and leveraging the AI’s resources will be pivotal to their ultimate success.
+Through on-campus non-credit sessions, the Apostle Incubator (AI) provides access to a community of mentors, investors, and Entrepreneurs in Residence to guide budding entrepreneurs through the business development process.
+CSULB students will cultivate knowledge essential to determining the viability of business ideas.
+Through guest speakers and tutorials on start-up topics, AI helps entrepreneurs develop resilience, persistence, and drive.
+Additionally, mentors will help to provide thorough understanding of the markets the entrepreneurs are looking to enter.
+Applying this knowledge and leveraging AI’s resources is pivotal to AI participants’ ultimate success.

 The Apostle Enterprise Lab and Apostle Incubator are funded by a generous grant from the John and Helen Apostle Foundation.
 The Foundation supports nonprofit organizations and charitable programs in Long Beach that have a demonstrable impact on the Long Beach community.
 The Foundation was created to honor the legacies of the late John and Helen Apostle, Long Beach-based entrepreneurs who were actively involved in local civic and philanthropic endeavors, especially in the Greek community.